muratk3n/thirdwave/en/README.md

 ---

-Right; bcz of incompressibility, star cannot collapse on itself, BH cannot form.
+Right; bcz of incompressibility, star cannot collapse on itself, a black hole cannot form.
+Years of pondering, books, articles written on this topic were all worthless.
+It all goes to the trash.

 <iframe width="300"  src="https://www.youtube.com/embed/kI14fpM3ouU?start=333&end=369" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>